richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Researchers at the University of Cambridge have also used Twitter and Four Square data to build a model that they believe can predict gentrification, utilizing the United Kingdom’s Index of Multiple Deprivations (Rodionova, 2016).
 [1-14]

+Parametric modeling will also impact aesthetic decisions.
+A team of American and Chinese researchers have utilized geotagged photographs from Flickr to identify urban areas of interest: those areas within the urban environment that attract people’s attention (Murphy, 2010).[1-14]

 ### 4. 结构构建信息与建构、结构分析及协同优化；